VictoriaWZh/rov-26/mjpgo/README.md

 # mjpgo

 A lightning fast MJPEG streaming tool for Linux.
 Captures video from V4L2 devices and streams over UDP.
+Made for compute-constrained embedded devices.

 ## Features